j-ulrich/jquery-ui-multiprogressbar/README.md

 ------
 * __create__ _{multiprogressbarcreate}_: Triggered after the multiprogressbar has been created.
 * __change__ _{multiprogressbarchange}_: Triggered after the parts have been changed.
-	**Note:** This event is also trigger right after the creation of the multiprogressbar and it is triggered even when there was no real change in the properties of the parts (i.e. the event is triggered without checking whether one of the parts actually changed).
+	**Note:** This event is triggered even when there was no real change in the properties of the parts (i.e. the event is triggered without checking whether one of the parts actually changed).
 * __complete__ _{multiprogressbarcomplete}_: Triggered when the sum of the progress of the parts equals or exceeds 100.